-Written Homework: 10-15 problems per week.
-Anywhere from 1 to 4 of the problems may be randomly chosen out of the total number of problems to be graded for correctness and a small percentage of points may be given for completing all other problems (independent of correctness).
-Note: I very much dislike the fact that you don't get all your homework problems graded, but it is impossible to grade ~ 500 - 750 problems per week for a full class with little-to-no support staff.
+8-15 problems per week.
+Anywhere from 0 to 4 of the problems may be randomly chosen out of the total number of problems to be graded in detail.
+If no problems are graded in detailed you will be given a score based on your effort and completion of your work.
+If not graded in detail, some problems may be graded for just correctness, or for just completeness (independent of correctness), or simply not graded at all depending upon the resources available during the semester.
+Note: I very much dislike the fact that you do not get all your homework problems graded, but it is impossible to grade ~ 400 - 750 problems in detail per week for a full class with little-to-no support staff.
 After solutions are posted, rework the problems you got wrong, make sure you understand all the problems regardless of your grade.
 Written problems are due at the beginning of class on Monday each week (if the university is closed on Monday due to a holiday or weather, it will be due on Wednesday of that same week, or the next scheduled class day the university is open).
-New problems will be given in return.
+New problems will be given in return on Mondays or the next time the class meets when the university is open.
 It is advantageous to take pics of your homework before turning in to study from, especially on exam weeks.
 More points will be awarded for more difficult/longer problems, total points per assignment may vary, but each assignment will have the same weight.
-Turn it in on perforated stapled paper (unstapled homework and homework with bits and pieces of paper from a spiral bound note book are unacceptable and will not be graded).
-The purpose of these written problems is to make sure you can clearly write out your thought process for someone to follow, showing all the details of your work and how you arrived at your final answer (you need to do this for quizzes and exams).
-Do not try and answer all the problems on the homework sheet, use separate sheets of paper (this will result in a 50% reduction of earned points for that assignment; same goes for the second time this happens, if do this more than two times, you will simply receive a zero for that homework on the third instance and every following instance).
+Turn in homework on perforated stapled paper (unstapled homework and homework and/or bits and pieces of paper from a spiral bound note book are unacceptable and will result in points being deducted).
+The purpose of these written problems is to make sure you can clearly write out your thought process for someone to follow, showing all the details of your work and how you arrived at your final answer (you need to do this for quizzes and exams and jobs in the real world).
+Do not try and answer all the problems on the homework sheet, use separate sheets of paper (this will result in a 50% reduction of earned points for that assignment; same goes for the second time this happens, if you do this more than two times, you will simply receive a zero for that homework on the third instance and every following instance).